dotbitHQ/dotbithq.github.io/register-das/open-registration-rules.md

 # Open registration rules

-DAS accounts as a public resource should be avoided to be hoarded by a few people when the social influence is not enough.DAS account registration is opened gradually.
+.bit accounts as a public resource should be avoided to be hoarded by a few people when the social influence is not enough..bit account registration is opened gradually.

 | Account Character Length | Open Registration Rules                                      |
 | :----------------------- | :----------------------------------------------------------- |